Fighter jet 'almost hit' police drone

 The F-15 pilot, who was flying at an altitude of 500ft (152m), could not see the drone, the report added.

-The incident has led to discussions by the UK Airprox Board about whether the service which helps the military plan routes through UK airspace should also incorporate information from other sources.
+The board said the case had prompted discussions about whether the service which helps the military plan routes through UK airspace should incorporate information from other sources.

+Devon and Cornwall Police established the UK's first permanent drone unit in 2017.